fusion-energy/neutronics-workshop/README.md

     ```docker pull openmcworkshop/workshop```

 4. The next step is to install an X server to allow a visual connection between your display and docker.
-The options here are [VcXsrv](https://sourceforge.net/projects/vcxsrv/) (recommended) or [Xming](https://sourceforge.net/projects/xming/).
-Install VcXsrv and be sure to check the "Disable access control" check box during installation,  detailed instructions are avaiable [here](https://dev.to/darksmile92/run-gui-app-in-linux-docker-container-on-windows-host-4kde).
+The recommended option is [VcXsrv](https://sourceforge.net/projects/vcxsrv/).

-5. Run VcXsrv which should now be found in the start menu.
+5. Run VcXsrv which can be found found in the start menu (called XLaunch).
+Be sure to check the "Disable access control" check box when you first run the XLauch app.
+More detailed instructions are avaiable [here](https://dev.to/darksmile92/run-gui-app-in-linux-docker-container-on-windows-host-4kde).

 6. Within Windows PowerShell type ```Get-NetIPAddress -AddressState Preferred -AddressFamily IPv4 | Select-Object IPAddress,InterfaceAlias```.
 You will notice that there are several IP address avaiable, we should use the Ethernet, vEthernet (default switch) or WiFi Ip address.